astrotars/the-stream-swiftui/README.md

 }
 ```

-Once we've notified the `backend` of the call, we join the conference we just via `.join`.
+Once we've notified the `backend` of the call, we join the conference via `.join`.
 Since we're using Voxeet's [UXKit](https://github.com/voxeet/voxeet-uxkit-ios) a video chat UI slides up from the bottom automatically:

 ![](images/video-waiting.png)

 ### Step 4: Joining a Call

-Now that we've started a call with someone, we want the other user to see there's a call started so they can join.
+Now that the user has started a call with someone, we want the other user to see there's a call started so they can join.
 To keep things simple, we just turn the video icon red if there's a call active.
 Recall from above that we are changing the video icon color via `foregroundColor` via a call to `.videoIconColor`:

 ```swift
 // ios/TheStream/PeopleView.swift:75